graphitemaster/neothyne/docs/SCRIPTING.md

 # Neothyne scripting language

 ## Types and Values
-Neo is a *dynamically typed* language that borrows heavily from Javascript, Java, C#, and Lua.
+Neo is a *dynamically typed* language that borrows heavily from Javascript, Java, C#, C++, Ruby and Lua.

 All values in Neo are *first-class values*.
 This means that all values can be stored in variables,